NEW OpenAI Structured Outputs with Label Studio 🚀

 Text placement

-When you place your text class in the prompt (review in the demo above), this placeholder will be replaced by the actual text.
+When you place your text variable in the prompt (review in the demo above), this placeholder will be replaced by the actual text.

 Depending on the length and complexity of your text, inserting it into the middle of another sentence or thought could potentially confuse the LLM.